jamesmh/PersonalBlog/source/_posts/refactoring-legacy-monoliths-part-4-refactoring-tools.md

 Let's start by unravelling the onion from the outside.

-This approach is less risk and allows you to build up confidence and even knowledge - if working in a system you're not so familiar with.
+This approach is less risky, allows you to build up confidence and domain knowledge (if working in a system you're not so familiar with).

 But **how** do you begin tackling these areas?